-by Lorena Rivero del Paso (GIFT) and Oscar Montiel (Open Knowledge International)
+by 3 (GIFT) and Oscar Montiel (Open Knowledge International)

 Increasingly, we see examples where lack of transparency and accountability from governments affects trust.
 Being able to follow public money flows is an important step to recover trust and aim towards more effective governance of public funds.
 Despite this, according to the most recent edition of the Open Data Barometer, the number of national governments that publish their budget and spending reports and figures as data isn’t growing consistently.

 Considering the lack of progress in such publication and the relevance of fiscal data, from Open Knowledge International (OKI) and Global Initiative for Fiscal Transparency (GIFT) we have partnered to support governments in the publication of budget and spending open data, through the Open Fiscal Data Package (OFDP).
 This specification allows publishers to structure their data in a way that makes its description and use as easy as possible and provides visualizations and developer tools for publishers and users with the OpenSpending platform.

 As a follow up to the -Towards a schema for spending Open Data, Helpdesk included- blog post where you can read more in detail about the characteristics of the (OFDP), in this post we will guide you through, for a successful publication.